yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Meraki/Mini.rst

 The default !RedBoot config does the following:

 {{{
+RedBoot> fconfig -l
+Run script at boot: true
+Boot script:
+.. check_mac
-load art_ap51.elf
+.. load art_ap51.elf
-go
+.. go
-load -h 192.168.84.9 -p 80 -m http /meraki/mini.1.img
+.. load -h 192.168.84.9 -p 80 -m http /meraki/mini.1.img
-exec
+.. exec
-fis load stage2
+.. fis load stage2
-exec
+.. exec

+Boot script timeout (1000ms resolution): 2
+Use BOOTP for network configuration: false
+Gateway IP address: 0.0.0.0
+Local IP address: 192.168.84.1
+Local IP address mask: 255.255.255.0
+Default server IP address: 192.168.84.9
+Console baud rate: 115200
+GDB connection port: 9000
+Force console for special debug messages: false Network debug at boot time: false
+RedBoot>
 }}}

-If you want to change this, you can use 'fconfig' at the serial port command prompt, which gives an interactive way to alter this.
+If you want to change this, you can use 'fconfig' at the serial port command prompt, which prompts interactively for each item.

 This information is stored in the 'redboot conf' partition.

-'''FIXME:''' How can you change this by writing directly to the partition, rather than using a serial port?
-The Meraki firmware source contains 'redconf.bin' which is written to this partition, but no tool for generating its contents from source.

 == Stage 2 boot loader ==